andreasGBL/VideoLow/README.md

 # VideoLow
-VideoLow is a lightweight, free tool for Windows based on [ffmpeg](https://github.com/FFmpeg/FFmpeg) that allows you to compress, transcode and trim /clip mp4 videos easily.
+VideoLow is a lightweight, free tool for Windows based on [ffmpeg](https://github.com/FFmpeg/FFmpeg) that allows you to compress, transcode and trim /clip mp4 videos (and also audio files (mp3 and aac)) easily.
 This is the perfect tool if you want to create a clip from a video to send to your friends.
 Avoid large file sizes by selecting a smaller bitrate and speed up the process by utilizing your GPU.

-It currently supports h.264 and hevc (h.265) codecs.
+It currently supports h.264 and hevc (h.265) video codecs, as well as mp3 and aac audio codecs.
 The GUI is made with [QT 5](https://github.com/qt/qt5).

 # Download